-As part of the FY 2019 Third Quarter Review, the Board of Supervisors approved a decrease of \$175,000 to adjust the balance in the Economic Development Support Project.
-In order to record expenditures related to the Go Virginia: Tech Talent Pipeline Employer Collaborative in the proper fiscal year, an audit adjustment in the amount of \$175,000 has been reflected as an increase to FY 2018 expenditures.
-As a result of this audit adjustment, the balance carried forward from FY 2018 to FY 2019 in the Economic Development Support Project was reduced.
+2 In order to account for expenditures in the proper fiscal year, an audit adjustment in the amount of \$175,000.00 has been reflected as an increase to FY 2018 expenditures.
+The impact of this adjustment on the FY 2019 Revised Budget Plan for the Economic Development Support Project will be reflected as part of the FY 2019 Third Quarter Package.